 SEAFARE is a jolly 19th-century style font.
 It’s bold and decorative with a hint of sea waves was inspired by the hand-lettered titles of Alfred Hitchcock’s 1949 costume drama Under Capricorn, art directed by Thomas N. Morahan.
 Available in solid, outline and beaded varieties which can be layered as in the image on this page.
 Includes caps, numbers, punctuation and international characters After creating the font, I found these examples of a similar but sloped font in Rob Roy Kelly’s “American Wood Type 1828-1900.”
 You could create this effect with Seafare, if desired.

-OKLAHOMA was inspired by the opening titles of the classic film of the same name (1955, directed by Fred Zinnemann, art direction by Joseph C. Wright.)
-A fancy wood type that sings, a nice compliment to the early 1900s setting of the story.
-If only they’d had this font when they designed the DVD!
-As the still frame at left suggests, Oklahoma was filmed widescreen–simultaneously in two incompatible formats.
-But they still had to condense some of the titles to fit them onscreen.
-Includes caps, lowercase, numbers, punctuation and international characters.
-A strange sighting: a Japanese sweatshirt as seen on… continued
+OKLAHOMA is a fancy Western-style font, inspired by the opening titles of the classic musical film of the same name (1955, directed by Fred Zinnemann, art direction by Joseph C. Wright.)
+A graceful wood type that sings, a nice complement to the early 1900s setting of the story.
+Version 1.5 includes an expanded character set and improved spacing and kerning.

 JIM DANDY is my interpretation of a font that originated in the 1850’s as Gothic Shade from the Dickinson Type Foundry.
 It boldly suggests a political broadside, a circus poster, or a Western sign.
 Later this font would be known as Tombstone and Jim Crow as it was subsequently issued by other foundries in other formats.
 Jeff Levine jogged my memory with a scan of this gem from a 1970s dry-transfer catalog; thanks, Jeff.
 The Regular font is equivalent to the original.
 I’ve also created component fonts for the shading, shadows, and other elements that can be used separately or… continued